-The state champion receives a $200 cash award, a $500 stipend for his or her school to purchase poetry materials, and an all-expenses-paid trip to Washington, D.C., to represent Michigan at the national competition April 29 through May 1, 2019.
-The first runner-up will receive $600, with $700 for their school.
-The second runner-up will receive $200, with $200 for their school.
-The third runner-up will receive $100, with $100 for their school.
+At minimum, the state champion receives a $200 cash award, a $500 stipend for his or her school to purchase poetry materials, and an all-expenses-paid trip to Washington, D.C. to represent Michigan at the national competition (with a chaperone) from April 27-19, 2020.
+The first runner-up will receive $100, with $200 for his or her school.
 Student and school prizes at the state level are funded by the National Endowment for the Arts and additional sponsors; award amounts will be finalized in fall 2019.

 School Partner Expectations

 - Incorporate poetry recitation into curriculum (at teacher’s discretion) during fall and winter 2019-20